pecornilleau/etherlink-sandbox/README.md

     - `./indexer up -d` (to get it as a daemon)
     - `./indexer down`
     - `./indexer db` to raise up only the db as daemon (to clean it afterwards)
-    - `./indexer clean` to clean the db.
-Password is ceWb1MeLBEeOIfk65gU8EjF8
+    - `./indexer clean` to clean the db (need to start only the db before)
-- `./sandbox` for the node
+- `./sandbox` for a node in sandbox mode
     - `./sandbox up`, rq: launch in background
     - `./sandbox up --verbose`, rq: launch in background, and very chatty
     - `./sandbox down`
     - `./sandbox patch`
+- `./observer` for a node in observer node
 - `./new_block` to make the sandbox produce a block
 - `./make_installer` to create the installer for the first launch (set a faucet and da fees)
 - `./make_kernel` to build a kernel in $TEZOS_DIR before doing a patch